Driverless cars, robots in the home, 24 hour flexible working and augmented high streets. Oxford could look very different in the future.

 Government forecasts suggest Oxford’s population will be 180,000 by 2040 and so there could be 190,000 living in the city by the middle of the century.
 That’s 18 per cent above the city’s current population of 161,000 people – so we want to start thinking now about how the city will operate.

-How the consultation will run
+How the consultation took place

 - Oxford’s work and learning – your work, your business, the economy, education and the universities